Outline the Sky

 About the project

-Union Silos is a public art project designed to turn the downtown Farmer's Union Co-op grain silos at 318 1st ave NE into North Dakota's largest mural and artistic backdrop for downtown Minot.
+Union Silos is a public art project designed to turn the downtown Farmer's Union Co-op grain silos at 318 1st Ave NE into North Dakota's largest mural and artistic backdrop for downtown Minot.

 More about Union Silos